anvilco/spectaql/README.md

 If you need to change or extend SpectaQL beyond what's supported out of the box, another option is to [fork SpectaQL on GitHub](https://help.github.com/articles/fork-a-repo/) and make your own modifications in the source.
 Forked repos are always public, so if you need changes to remain private you can consider doing a clone + mirror approach as [outlined here](https://stackoverflow.com/a/30352360/1427426).
 Either way, you can keep up-to-date by merging changes from the `main` branch.

 Please consider submitting a Pull Request (or asking first via an Issue) for anything you think would be a useful addition to SpectaQL.
 We try to be pretty active about fixing and enhancing the project.
-Please also consider subscribing to the repo to keep up to date with the goings on.
+Also, please consider subscribing to the repo to keep up to date with the goings on.

 Alternatively, you can just copy and modify the contents of `app` from the main repo and pass the path from your custom `app` path to the CLI using the `-a` flag.